Bond's Hospital: History

 The hospital was founded in 1506 by Thomas Bond, a draper who became Mayor of Coventry in 1497.
 He left money in his will for "the sustenance of ten poor men, and of a woman who was to attend to their necessities".
-They were required to attend church services three times a day and pray for the founder and the Trinity Gild.
+They were required to attend church services three times a day and pray for the founder and the Trinity Guild.
 His son tried to take some of the lands given to the charity and was sued.
 In 1610 the crown took the land which was bought back by the city.

 Although most of the street frontage was rebuilt in 1832, the west end bay rebuilt in 1834, and the back wing extended in 1847, the building essentially still retains all its original features.
 Four flats were added in the 1970s and 31 two-bedroom flats in 2004.

 Ford's Hospital was a similar 16th century foundation for women almoners.
 The ownership and operation of Bonds Hospital is now vested in the Bond's and Ford's Hospital Charity, part of the Coventry Church Municipal Charities.